rasmuskl/blog-hexo-rasmuskl/source/_posts/2009-02-04-resharper-series-part-3-auto-completion-intellisense.markdown

 layout: post
 title: "ReSharper Series - Part 3: Auto-completion / Intellisense"
 date: 2009-02-04 21:12:58
-comments: true
-categories: [ReSharper]
+tags: [ReSharper]
 ---

-This is the 3. part of my [ReSharper series](http://www.rasmuskl.dk/post/ReSharper-Series.aspx).
+This is the 3. part of my [ReSharper series](/2009/01/10/resharper-series/).
 Today we are going to have a look at how ReSharper helps you complete your code / show options while programming.
 I know I didn't know about some of these for a long time, maybe there's something new for you as well?

 ## Standard Symbol Completion